 8. Jumping Rope:

-It involves only a particular group of muscle.
+It involves only a particular group of muscles.
 Such exercises do not allow the stretching or lengthening of the muscles as most of the times the muscle does not move at all.
 Physiotherapists recommend isometric exercises for patients who sustain muscle injury.
 It is a type of physical therapy involving static exercises.
 In this form of exercise, an individual has to remain in a stationary position without moving any part of the body.
 The best example of isometric exercise is to remain in one position holding a weight or pushing a wall.